1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: Introduction

 The usual superfield approach (USFA) to BRST formalism [7-11] exploits the idea of horizontality condition (HC) where a $(p + 1)$-form curvature tensor (i.e. field strength tensor), corresponding to a given $p$-form ($p = 1, 2, 3, ...$) gauge field, plays a pivotal role [9-11].
-In fact, the application of the USFA leads to the precise derivation of (i) the off-shell nilpotent and absolutely anticommuting (anti-)BRST symmetry transformations for the $p$-form gauge and associated (anti-)ghost fields for a given $p$-form gauge theory, and (ii) the (anti-)BRST invariant CF-condition [9].
-It does not shed any light, however, on the derivation of (anti-)BRST symmetries for the {\it matter} fields in an {\it interacting} $p$-form gauge theory.
+In fact, the application of the USFA leads to the precise derivation of (i) the off-shell nilpotent and absolutely anticommuting (anti-)BRST symmetry transformations for the $p$-form {\it gauge} and associated {\it (anti-)ghost} fields for a given $p$-form gauge theory, and (ii) the (anti-)BRST invariant Curci-Ferrari (CF)-condition [9].
+It does not shed any light, however, on the derivation of the (anti-)BRST symmetries for the {\it matter} fields in an {\it interacting} $p$-form gauge theory.
 The USFA has been systematically generalized so as to derive the (anti-)BRST symmetries for the gauge, (anti-)ghost and {\it matter} fields {\it together} by invoking the gauge invariant restrictions (GIRs) in addition to the HC.
-This extended version [12-14] of the USFA has been christened as the augmented version of superfield/supervariable approach (AVSA) to BRST formalism.
-It may be mentioned here that {\it both} the HC and GIRs are found to be consistent with each-other and, primarily, they complement each-other beautifully (without spoiling the {\it geometrical} meaning(s) of the (anti-)BRST symmetries).
+This extended version (see, e.g. [12-14]) of the USFA has been christened as the augmented version of superfield/supervariable approach (AVSA) to BRST formalism.
+It may be mentioned here that {\it both} the HC and GIRs are found to be {\it consistent} with each-other and, primarily, they {\it complement} each-other beautifully.